charjr/dagger/sdk/php/template/README.md

 You can find out what methods are available by calling the following:

 ```
-dagger functions --mod=<path-to-module>
+dagger functions --m <path-to-module>
 ```

-The `--mod` option must be a git url, or relative file path.
+The `-m` flag must be a git url or relative file path.
 The argument may be omitted if the command is called within the directory containing your module's `dagger.json`

 You should find two functions:
 - echo